tonyhallett/NugetBuildTargetsIntegrationTesting/README.md

 ### Actual NUnitTest

-See the IntegrationTest project for a simple test that uses this setup class.
+See the IntegrationTest project in the GitHub repository for a simple test that uses this setup class.

 ### Setup